Ben Reeves

 I like paintings the most.
 I like reading them, I like writing them.

 My problem, I've realised, is I try to turn my paintings into bridges.
-I'll have a gorgeous idea for a painting, and I'll start painting it, and it's going well, but by the end I've welded it all together in a way that isn't true to myself, because I hope people will enjoy it.
+I'll have a gorgeous idea for a painting, and I'll start painting it, and it's going well, but by the end I've welded it all together in a way that isn't true to myself, because I'm trying to create what I think people want.
 I've made a bridge.

 I need to stop doing that.